jessmed749/Longhorn-Network/README.md

 ### Longhorn Network

 ### Overview
-This project simulates a social network called **Longhorn Network**, where students are matched with roommates, assigned to pods, and find referral paths for internships.
+This project simulates a social network called **Longhorn Network**, where students are matched with roommates and find referral paths for internships.

 ### Key Objectives
 1. Implement the **Gale-Shapley** algorithm for roommate assignment.